Starry-Network/starry_docker/README.md

 REACT_APP_QUERY_ENDPOINT=http://localhost:3000
 ```
 just use your localhost ip.
+if you want to visit app with public ip, just replace localhost to your ip and ensure that ports 9944 and 3000 can be accessed properly.

 make sure frontend can connect to query and node correct.

 Finally run to start the container: